-However, according to a recent Pew Research Center study, just 56% of married people say they trust their spouse a great deal to handle money responsibly.
+However, according to a Pew Research Center study, just 56% of married people say they trust their spouse a great deal to handle money responsibly.
 That’s surprising, and heartbreaking.
 It would be irritating to not trust your spouse to handle money responsibly, and it could be hazardous to the future of your relationship.
-In fact, according to a 2009 study called The State of Our Unions:
+In fact, according to Utah State researcher Jeffrey Dew:

 “When individuals feel that their spouse does not handle money well, they report lower levels of marital happiness.
 They are also more likely to head for divorce court.
 In fact, in one study, feeling that one’s spouse spent money foolishly increased the likelihood of divorce 45 percent for both men and women.
 Only extramarital affairs and alcohol/drug abuse were stronger predictors of divorce.”

 What to do?
 My suggestion won’t sound very magical, and it certainly won’t sound romantic.
 But it works incredibly well.
 Use a cash flow plan (a.k.a., a budget).

 I’ve heard people recommend that couples set a limit on how much one spouse can spend without consulting the other.
 I’m not crazy about that idea because it isn’t specific enough (if the limit is $50, does that mean I can spend $50 every day on whatever I want?), and it isn’t comprehensive enough.
 What I prefer is a properly functioning cash flow plan.
 Here are the essentials:

 - Both spouses agree to develop a plan together and to adhere to the plan.
 They recognize that it’s an essential tool for truly managing God’s resources, that it’ll be good for their finances, and that it’ll be good for their marriage.